Weekdays 9:30am - 7pm.

 Table of Contents

-Stages of lipedema
+Stages & Types of lipedema in the legs

 Lipedema is categorised into 3 stages.
 The different stages present different levels of pain, swelling, fat build-up and tenderness in the patient.

-The skin is smooth, and the lipedema in the legs at this stage can appear normal, but there is pain, easy bruising and a nodular feel to the fat tissue [2].
+Stage 1 (Mild) The skin is smooth, and the lipedema in the legs at this stage can appear normal, but there is pain, easy bruising and a nodular feel to the fat tissue [2].

-There are tissue folds, and the lipedema in the legs usually extends down to the ankles [2].
+Stage 3 (Advanced) There are tissue folds, and the lipedema in the legs usually extends down to the ankles [2].

-Types of lipedema in the legs
+Types of lipedema Appearance

-Lipedema in the legs accumulates in the buttocks, pelvis and hips.
+Type I Lipedema in the legs accumulates in the buttocks, pelvis and hips.

-Lipedema in the legs accumulates from the buttocks to the knees with fat folds around the knees.
+Type II Lipedema in the legs accumulates from the buttocks to the knees with fat folds around the knees.

-Lipedema in the legs accumulates from the pelvis down to the ankles.
+Type III Lipedema in the legs accumulates from the pelvis down to the ankles.

-Lipedema in the legs accumulates from the shoulders to the wrists.
+Type IV Lipedema in the legs accumulates from the shoulders to the wrists.

 Common lipedema type combinations are type 2 and 4 and type 3 and 4.